XP-NETWORK/XP.network-HECO-Migration/README.md

 See validator for a wip web3 ChainListener

+## Current status:
+We can send transactions from a substrate chain to a web3 testnet!
+Unfreezing token is broken right now

 ## TODO:

-- implement minting ERC-20 tokens

-- implement unfreeze
+- run tests on heco's testnet

-- implement Unfreeze ChainEmitter
+- fix implementation of Unfreeze ChainEmitter